-Section I. Executive Summary:
+Executive Summary:

-Severe climatic conditions and limited water resources limit commercial agricultural production in the GCC-4.
-As a result, the GCC-4 relies heavily on the importation of raw, semi, and fully processed foods to satisfy consumer demand.
+Severe climatic conditions and limited water resources restrict commercial agricultural production in the GCC-4.
+As a result, these countries rely heavily on the importation of raw, semi, and fully-processed foods to meet consumer demand.
 Nearly 90 percent of all food consumed within GCC-4 countries is imported.
-U.S. agricultural and related exports to the GCC-4 were valued at \$1.6 billion in fiscal year (FY) 2017 while U.S. food exports to the entire Gulf region were approximately \$3.3 billion dollars.
-The United States exports a wide variety of agricultural goods to the GCC-4; however, consumeroriented products represent approximately 60 percent of the total value in U.S. agricultural exports to the region.
+U.S. agricultural and related exports to the GCC-4 were valued at \$1.8 billion in 2019, while U.S. food exports to the entire Gulf region were approximately \$3.2 billion.
+The United States exports a wide variety of agricultural goods to the GCC-4 with sales principally derived from U.S. consumer-oriented food products.

 In 2011, GCC-4 countries passed several technical regulations focusing on GE food issues such as detection, risk analysis, traceability, and general requirements for plant and plant products.
 While these technical regulations have been approved by each member country, no official action has been taken to enforce these requirements.
-If GCC-4 countries were to implement a GE regulation for labeling, a lack of consumer understanding about GE products could negatively impact U.S. food exports to the region.
+In the event GCC-4 countries were to implement a GE regulation for labeling, a lack of consumer understanding about GE products could negatively impact U.S. food exports to the region.
 Additionally, GE animal products are not permitted within the GCC-4 market.